 That’s right, 79.7% of the 2,200 millennials surveyed chose to have a small wedding over a large affair.
 The average guest count has also decreased (from 141 guests in 2016 to 136 in 2017.
 For the most recent figures (2019), it was down to 131.
-And I imagine the figures for 2020 will constitute an insane decrease, for obvious reasons!
+And I imagine the figures for 2020 (and even beyond) will constitute an significant decrease.

 A professional wedding planner’s take

 I sat down with Sarah of Kindred Weddings & Events, a wedding planner based in Southern California.
 As Sarah specializes in planning small, intimate weddings and events, I really wanted to get her take.